nhoizey/jekyll-cloudinary/README.md

 ## Installation

-[Sign up for free on Cloudinary](http://cloudinary.com/invites/lpov9zyyucivvxsnalc5/sgyyc0j14k6p0sbt51nw).
-The free account should be enough for most blogs.
+[Sign up **for free** on Cloudinary!](http://cloudinary.com/invites/lpov9zyyucivvxsnalc5/sgyyc0j14k6p0sbt51nw) The free account should be enough for most blogs.

 Add `gem 'jekyll-cloudinary'` to your `Gemfile` and run `bundle update` to install the gem.